viczam/makeen-hapi/readme.md

 ```

-As you can see above implementation allows services to reside in different locations and removes hard dependency by providing the dispatch function which takes in the remote service name and action along with required parameters.
+As you can see above implementation allows services to reside in different locations and removes hard dependency by relying on the dispatch function to execute all external actions.

 This is just the tip of the iceberg but enough to give you a taste of the power and simplicity [Octobus.js](https://github.com/makeen-project/octobus) brings.